 Use the New Year as an opportunity to take time out to think about the business.
 If you have a banker or accountant, organise a meeting and use them to help you develop a plan for next year.
 By stepping back to focus on your strategy and the future of your business, you may discover new sources of competition, new channels to distribute products or reinvent your product or service for a new market.

-2. Set your sights on innovation – businesses that saw the strongest revenue growth in 2018 were those that are ‘innovation active’, or putting effort into improvements and/or introducing new products and services.
+2. Set your sights on innovation – by putting effort into improvements and/or introducing new products and services.
 Highly digitalised small businesses are 50% more likely to be growing in revenue and earn 60% more revenue per employee than those with only basic digital engagement.
 If you don’t already have online, mobile and social channels to engage with customers, look at implementing this.

 3. Diversify and access new markets – successful businesses have a larger share of international customers, with more than one in five of their customers based overseas.
 Small businesses which take steps to seize on export markets, enhance their products or services, or diversify their product or service offering to reach new customers may discover new sources of revenue and be in a strong position to future-proof their business.